ShekharDewan/IntroToAIClass/README.md

 # IntroToAIClass
 Some assignments from my intro to AI class.
-Warning: Horrible Code Practices
+Warning: Horrible Code Practices, as I was both new to python and short on time.